 - Ich (Small white spots that look like bits of salt)

-- Fish Fungus (cotton like growths on body)
+- Fish Fungus (cotton-like growths on body)

 - Swim Bladder Disease (trouble staying upright)

-The most common symptoms are reduced activity, discoloration and going off their food.
+The most common symptoms are reduced activity, discoloration, and going off their food.
 Look out for physical damage too, especially when spawning as the males may be fighting.

 Pearl gourami are bubble nest builders.
 Males blow lots of bubbles when looking to mate, these float on the surface of the water.

-A bubble nest is a collection of bubbles which the fish has blown to the surface of the water, the bubbles are coated in salivia to make them more durable.
+A bubble nest is a collection of bubbles that the fish has blown to the surface of the water, the bubbles are coated in salivia to make them more durable.
 This nest provides a safe place to deposit the eggs.

-In the wild this would be done in the shallowest waters, in the hopes that any predators would be too big to reach the shallow water.
+In the wild, this would be done in the shallowest waters, in the hopes that any predators would be too big to reach the shallow water.

 Once they’ve courted and spawned with a female the fertilized eggs will be released and float up into the bubble nest.
 It’s the male’s job to defend this nest against other fish looking for a snack.

-It’s not too difficult to breed these fish at home and most of the things you can do to increase the chances of it happening apply to most fish.
+It’s not too difficult to breed these fish at home and most of the things you can do to increase the chances of it happening to apply to most fish.